Policy governs intent. Infrastructure governs behaviour.

 It logs everything with context.
 Not just that a request happened, but what plan it was on, what was returned, whether it was blocked and why.
 Auditable by design, not by accident.

 Most charities and public sector bodies are not ready for this.
-Not because they are careless but because nobody has told them clearly that the accountability requirement lands at the infrastructure level, not the policy level.
+Not because they are careless but because the sector has been told, repeatedly, that governance is a board and policy function.
+It is.
+And it is also an engineering function.

 This is not as expensive as it sounds